-It is rare but the fuel injectors can fail over time either sticking or completely failing.
+It is rare but the Spec Racer Ford fuel injectors can deteriorate over time either sticking or completely failing.
 Some racers get their injectors sent out to have them checked and balanced.
 There are a few shops that work on injectors and do flow testing.
 You want to make sure the testers use fuel instead of water.
 Some places use water and if you leave the injectors sitting before using they can rust or gum up internally.

 Tools & Equipment